Rtoax/test-linux/README.md

 It may be that the repository will contain **desktop-related** test code, such as **GNOME**, but that is not the main purpose of the repository.
 Perhaps researching the **GUI** is also the purpose of this repository, such as **GTK**.

+You could always use [man-pages](https://git.kernel.org/pub/scm/docs/man-pages/man-pages.git/) to check what you want to know.

 # Configurate

 ```